cloud-security-research/sgx-ra-tls/README.md

 # Introduction

+> :warning: **DISCONTINUATION OF PROJECT** - *This project will no longer be maintained by Intel.
+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.* **Intel no longer accepts patches to this project.**

 This project provides a proof-of-concept implementation on how to integrate Intel SGX remote attestation into the TLS connection setup.
 Conceptually, we extend the standard X.509 certificate with SGX-related information.
 The additional information allows the receiver of the certificate to verify that it is indeed communicating with an SGX enclave.
 The accompanying [white paper](whitepaper.pdf) "Integrating Remote Attestation with Transport Layer Security" provides more details.
 RA-TLS supports [EPID](https://software.intel.com/sites/default/files/managed/57/0e/ww10-2016-sgx-provisioning-and-attestation-final.pdf) and [ECDSA](https://software.intel.com/sites/default/files/managed/f1/b8/intel-sgx-support-for-third-party-attestation.pdf)-based attestation.

 Documentation on ECDSA-based attestation is [split out into a separate document](README-ECDSA.html).